 - Dissolve yeast and sugar in warm water and set aside for about 10 minutes, until yeast becomes foamy.

-- Combine 2 cups white flour with the whole wheat flour, salt, and if using, citric acid and ginger.
+- Combine 2 cups white flour, whole wheat flour, salt and, if using, citric acid and ginger.